alperengormez/alperengormez.github.io/_posts/2023-11-16-second-marathon.md

 ![Marathon #1 heart rate and pace data]({{ site.url }}/assets/marathon_hr_training/marathon1hrpace.png)

 Honestly, I do not know what I was thinking in the first 40 minutes.
 Running at a 5:00/km pace would be enough to achieve a 3 hours 30 minutes finish time.
 When I realized I had not trained enough, it was too late and slowing down (having to slow down) and taking walk breaks only prolonged the agony.
-Here is a breakdown of each kilometer split in relation to my heart rate.
-The measurements were taken by my Garmin watch.
+Here is a breakdown of each kilometer split in relation to my heart rate, the measurements were taken by my Garmin watch:

 ![Marathon #1 splits]({{ site.url }}/assets/marathon_hr_training/marathon1.png)